beanstalkd/beaneater/README.md

 The `delay` argument is an integer number of seconds to wait before putting the job in the ready queue.
 The `ttr` argument is the time to run -- is an integer number of seconds to allow a worker to run this job.

-### Processing Jobs (Manual)
+### Processing Jobs (Manually)

-In order to process jobs, the worker should first specify the intended tubes to watch.
+In order to process jobs, the client should first specify the intended tubes to be watched.
 If not specified, this will default to watching just the `default` tube.

 ```ruby
 @beanstalk = Beaneater::Connection.new(['10.0.1.5:11300'])
 @beanstalk.tubes.watch!('some-tube-name', 'some-other-tube')
 ```

-Then you can use the `reserve` method which will return the first available job within the watched tubes:
+Then you can use the `reserve` command which will return the first available job within the watched tubes:

 ```ruby
 job = @beanstalk.tubes.reserve